What are the steps involved with getting a home loan in Washington State? As a home buyer, how do I even begin the mortgage process?

 4. Submit a loan application.

 The mortgage application is another required step to getting a home loan in Washington State.
 There is a standardized form used for this purpose.
 It’s called the Uniform Residential Loan Application.
 To complete the application, you’ll need to provide information relating to your employment, income, property information and more.
-Do a Google search for “Fannie Mae form 1003,” if you’d like to see a sample loan application.
+Do a Google search for “Fannie Mae form 1003,” if you’d like to see a sample document.
+Learn more about the mortgage application process.

 5. Gather up your documents.